JohanDegraeve/xdripswift/Docs/DirectLibreReadings.md

 notification testing and explicit WatchConnectivity background-task handling are later runtime work, not part of this checkpoint.
 Neither timely background collection nor a fixed delivery latency is established by the host tests.

+Optional runtime support and the notification's observed benefit for delayed background delivery are covered in [runtime options](DirectLibreRuntime.md).